Zignixx/Sandboxie/Sandboxie/ReadMe.md

 ### Source Projects (in alphabetical order)

-Note: the core of Sandboxie are the driver, SbieDrv, the service, SbieSvc, and the injection DLL, SbieDll.
+Note: the core of Sandboxie are the driver, SbieDrv, the service, SbieSvc, and the injection DLL, CobraSboxDll.
 Study these projects first.

 [Common (\apps\common)](./apps/common).
 It builds common.lib, which contains some common GUI objects, and it is used by the Control and Start projects.